angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 itself to shine through results wise.
 The results pool is still small at the time of writing (337 matches recorded) but it still provides a good starting snapshot to get an idea of how the deck is doing.
-Any results involving the mirror match have been ommitted for any statistics involving game results.
+Any results involving the mirror match have been omitted for any statistics involving game results.

 Although I am presenting these statistics this article is just using them to help answer questions.
 I am planning to release a full article soon to properly